NOC-OI/shell-extras/_episodes/09-awk.md

 - "Explain why AWK is useful and when it is better than pipes"
 - "Show a basic usage similar to the command "cut" "
 - "Introduce the filed separator parameter"
-- "Use regulax expressions to perform different instructions"
+- "Use regular expressions to perform different instructions"
 - "Introduce BEGIN and END keywords"
 - "Use the if then structure to change behaviour for the same matching regex"
 - "Introduce the array data structure"